edisonxiang/perf/docs/proposals/perf.md

   Device numbers are one of `[1, 10, 20, 50, 100, 200]`.

-These test cases should be run in both idle and under heavy load.
+These test cases should be run in both system idle and under heavy load.